Convergence of nonhomogeneous Hawkes processes and Feller random measures: Properties of Feller random measures

 We recall that a real sequence $\seq{\kappa_n[Y]}$ is called the \define{sequence of cumulants} of (the distribution of) the random variable $Y$ if

 for $\eps$ in some neighborhood of $0$.
 For a pair $(X,Y)$, we also define the \define{partial cumulants} $\kappa_n[X,Y]$ by

 provided the series converges for $\eps$ in some neighborhood of $0$.
-As is well known, knowledge of cumulants of a distribution is tantamount to the knowledge of its moments.
-Indeed, the two sequences are related to one another via an explicit formulas based on Fa\`a di Bruno's formula and involving Bell polynomials (see \cite{Smi95}).
+As is well known, cumulants determine the moments of the distribution.
+Indeed, the two sequences are related to one another via an explicit formula based on Fa\`a di Bruno's formula and involving Bell polynomials (see \cite{Smi95}).

-As our next result shows, cumulants of random variables of the form $f*\xi$, where $\xi \sim F(\rho,\mu)$, satisfy a simple recursive relationship and admit explicit representation.
-Partial cumulants admit a representation in terms of a solution of a system of convolutional equations. \begin{proposition} Let $\xi$ be a Feller random measure with parameters $\rho$ and $\mu$, and let $f \in \czz$. \begin{enumerate} \item The cumulants $\kappa_n[ f*\xi]$ of $f*\xi$ are given by
+The next result shows that cumulants of random variables of the form $f*\xi$, where $\xi \sim F(\mu,\rho)$, satisfy a simple recursion and admit explicit representation.
+Partial cumulants can be expressed in terms of a solution of a system of convolutional equations.
+The proof is provided in Appendix \ref{sec:Ado}. \begin{proposition} Let $\xi$ be a Feller random measure with parameters $\mu$ and $\rho$ and let $f,f_0:\pos \to \R$ be continuous functions which vanish at $0$. \begin{enumerate} \item The cumulants $\kappa_n[ f*\xi]$ of $f*\xi$ are given by

-where the functions $K_n \in \ssil$ are defined recursively by
+where the functions $K_n \in \ssil\pos$ are defined recursively by